Warden Energy Centre

 The combined heating power plant, an 8.5MW CHP, first opened in 2000 with a 12 MW heating capacity and 40MW hot water thermal storage.
 The additional CHP plant opened in 2008 is a small building attached to the former Markham Hydro head office building (now Administration Centre for Markham Fire & Emergency Services).

-The Warden plant is one of three power plants supply energy for MDE:
+The Warden plant is one of three power plants supplying energy for MDE: